xcherryio/apis/goapi/xcapi/docs/ProcessRpcWorkerRequest.md

 HasInput returns a boolean if a field has been set.

-### GetLoadedGlobalAttributes
+### GetAppDatabaseReadResponse

-`func (o *ProcessRpcWorkerRequest) GetLoadedGlobalAttributes() LoadGlobalAttributeResponse`
+`func (o *ProcessRpcWorkerRequest) GetAppDatabaseReadResponse() AppDatabaseReadResponse`

-GetLoadedGlobalAttributes returns the LoadedGlobalAttributes field if non-nil, zero value otherwise.
+GetAppDatabaseReadResponse returns the AppDatabaseReadResponse field if non-nil, zero value otherwise.

-### GetLoadedGlobalAttributesOk
+### GetAppDatabaseReadResponseOk

-`func (o *ProcessRpcWorkerRequest) GetLoadedGlobalAttributesOk() (*LoadGlobalAttributeResponse, bool)`
+`func (o *ProcessRpcWorkerRequest) GetAppDatabaseReadResponseOk() (*AppDatabaseReadResponse, bool)`

-GetLoadedGlobalAttributesOk returns a tuple with the LoadedGlobalAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAppDatabaseReadResponseOk returns a tuple with the AppDatabaseReadResponse field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLoadedGlobalAttributes
+### SetAppDatabaseReadResponse

-`func (o *ProcessRpcWorkerRequest) SetLoadedGlobalAttributes(v LoadGlobalAttributeResponse)`
+`func (o *ProcessRpcWorkerRequest) SetAppDatabaseReadResponse(v AppDatabaseReadResponse)`

-SetLoadedGlobalAttributes sets LoadedGlobalAttributes field to given value.
+SetAppDatabaseReadResponse sets AppDatabaseReadResponse field to given value.

-### HasLoadedGlobalAttributes
+### HasAppDatabaseReadResponse

-`func (o *ProcessRpcWorkerRequest) HasLoadedGlobalAttributes() bool`
+`func (o *ProcessRpcWorkerRequest) HasAppDatabaseReadResponse() bool`

-HasLoadedGlobalAttributes returns a boolean if a field has been set.
+HasAppDatabaseReadResponse returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)